leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 Which means you can add contingency time in case you come across missed or failed deliveries.

+> Read our guide on [**how to plan better delivery schedules**](https://elogii.com/blog/how-to-plan-better-delivery-schedules/ "how to plan better delivery schedules").

 #### Driver and fleet management

 If you have a chain of stores, it’s likely that different fleets cover different delivery areas.

 Grocery delivery software helps you with this, as well.

-You can input information about each driver and vehicle in every fleet into the system.
+**You can input information about each driver and vehicle in every fleet into the system.**

 For example, a unique skill, or specialized equipment, or various load capacities.

-That allows you to to rightsize each fleet based on the demand within its area of operation.
+That allows you to rightsize each fleet based on the demand within its area of operation.

-So, when demand exceeds your capacity, your last-mile won’t suffer.
+So, [**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "when demand exceeds your capacity"), your last-mile won’t suffer.

 #### Live control & visibility

-On-demand grocery delivery has to rely on speed.
-(Especially since the outbreak of COVID-19)
+**On-demand grocery delivery has to rely on speed.** (Especially since the outbreak of COVID-19)

 Traditionally, when a new order arrives, you would deliver it tomorrow.
 Or, the customer would have to order groceries ahead of time.

 That’s not very convenient.

-That’s why all of the mentioned features work in real-time, as well.
+**That’s why all of the mentioned features work in real-time, as well.**

-And since you have a complete overview of what’s happening on the map, you control the whole delivery on the go.
+**And since you have a complete overview of what’s happening on the map, you control the whole delivery on the go.**

-For example, grocery delivery apps allow you to offer same-day delivery.
+For example, grocery delivery apps allow you to offer [**same-day delivery**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/ "same-day delivery and delivery management software").

 When an order arrives, you can see which driver is closest to the nearest store, or warehouse, and add a new pick-up and drop-off to his route.

 The driver gets notified about the new tasks via the driver app, while the customer receives the order faster than expected.

-Real-time capabilities are also useful when you have to handle failed or missed deliveries.
+**Real-time capabilities are also useful when you have to handle failed or missed deliveries.**

 If a driver notifies you about a return, you can assign an available driver to pick-up and deliver the order straight away.